baoqger/chrisbao/source/_posts/external-sorting-one.md

 Note: the above process may seem complicated at the first sight, but the logic is nearly the same as the internal merge sort.
 The only difference is internal merging is based on memory buffers, while external merging is based on disk files, and needs reading the item from disk to memory.

 Since we keep merging two small sub-files into a big one with doubled size, the above algorithm can be called `two-way` external merge sorting.
-We generalize the idea to `multi-way` external merge sorting.
+We can generalize the idea to `multi-way` external merge sorting, which merges M runs into one.

-Next, let's analyze the complexity of it.
+Next, let's analyze its complexity.
 Suppose the input file has `N` items and each page consists of `B` items.
 And `M` denotes the number of ways used in the merge phase, thus the number of passes should be: <b>log<sub>M</sub>(N/B) + 1</b>, where plus one means the first pass in the sort phase.
-And each pass, each item should be read and write once from and to the disk file.
+And each pass, each item is read and written once from and to the disk file.
 So the total number of disk I/O is: <b>2N*(log<sub>M</sub>(N/B) + 1)</b>

-outline

-background of external algorithm

-external sorting process
-    two ways
-    multiple ways

-Implementation two-way

-implementation of multi-way

-Performance evalution
+### Summary

+In this article, we examined the abstract computational model of the external memory algorithm and analyzed the details of the external mergesort algorithm.
+Next article, let's implement the code and evaluate the performance.